njkrichardson/BeauCoup/README.md

 optional arguments:
   -h, --help            show this help message and exit --query_class QUERY_CLASS
-                        which class of query configurations to use --n_switches N_SWITCHES
+                        which class of query configurations to use (e.g., 'all', 'spreader') --n_switches N_SWITCHES
-                        number of switches to simulate --n_packets N_PACKETS
+                        number of switches to simulate (a positive integer) --n_packets N_PACKETS
-                        number of packets to simulate
+                        number of packets to simulate (a positive integer)
 ```

 Note that changing the psuedo-random number generator seed in `src/constants.py` would cause the timelines you to simulate proceed similarly though not identically to ours.